Rabbids

 Rabbids, also known as Raving Rabbids (Lapins Crétins), is a multimedia franchise developed and published by Ubisoft.
 It originated as a spin-off video game from the Rayman video game series, 2006's Rayman Raving Rabbids.
-The franchise centers on the titular characters – a species of mischievous and hare-like extraterrestrials that only speak gibberish or scream wildly whenever they experience adrenaline rushes.
+The franchise centers on the titular characters – a species of mischievous, rabbit-like extraterrestrials that only speak gibberish or scream wildly whenever they experience adrenaline rushes.
 Most video games from the franchise are of the party video game genre, though other genres have been explored as well.

 The Rabbids were initially introduced as antagonists in the Rayman series of games.
 The popularity of the characters, aided by various viral videos and media appearances, led Raving Rabbids to become its own separate franchise, dropping the Rayman name as of 2009's Rabbids Go Home.
 The success of the Rabbid characters led the developers to create more games in the franchise, eventually leading to the removal of Rayman from the branding entirely.

 The Rabbids have gone on to appear in other expanded media, such as a TV show and a feature film in development, as well as making guest appearances in other Ubisoft games.
 As of June 2019, the series had sold over 20 million units worldwide.
 A film adaptation is in development by Lionsgate, Ubisoft Film & Television, Mandeville Films, and Stoopid Buddy Stoodios.